 Accreditation is the establishment and maintenance of professional standards and the qualitative evaluation of organizations in the light of those standards.
 Through this process, a profession is judged based on standards and best practices established by experts within that profession.

 For the purposes of AZA’s accreditation program, a zoological park or aquarium is defined as a permanent institution which owns and maintains wildlife, under the direction of a professional staff, provides its animals with appropriate care and exhibits them in an aesthetic manner to the public on a regularly scheduled, predictable basis.
-The institution, division, or section shall further be defined as having as their primary mission the exhibition, conservation, and preservation of the earth’s fauna in an educational and scientific manner.
+The institution, division, or section shall further be defined as having as a core mission the exhibition, conservation, and preservation of the earth’s fauna in an educational and scientific manner.

 Yes, institutions located outside the United States may apply for accreditation under the same rules and standards as those located within the United States.